Contact Us 1-800-596-4880

 Click Flow name1 to open the configuration panel for the Flow component, change the flow name to getFlights, and click the check mark to set the new name.

-Change name of flow through canvas UI.
+Change name of flow through canvas.

 Replace the default name of the flow (name1) with getFlights.